-- 4. Carefully inspect the DAC-051 top-aerials to ensure that they are all in proper alignment with respect to each other.
-This is most conveniently done by sighting the aerials along each horizontal axis in succession and verifying that the 3 visible aerial safety tips line up straight.
-If they are misaligned, bend the aerials slightly as required (grasping them by the tips).
-Since there will likely be interaction between the two axes, repeat this process as many times as necessary until both axes are properly aligned. - 5.
-If an ohmmeter is available, confirm that there is electrical continuity (<1 ohm) between each aerial and chassis ground (i.e., the connector base). - 6.
-Insert the free end of the interface cable set into the upper opening of the mast support pipe. - 7.
-Retrieve this cable set end by bringing it out through the lower opening of the mast support pipe, pulling it all the way through. - 8.
-Position the DFA-1405B1 mast mounting base (at the lower end of the mast) directly over the mast support pipe and carefully lower the DFA-1405B1 onto it.
-To prevent inadvertent pinching of (and possible damage to) the cable set, have an assistant pull the cable set from below so as to always maintain sufficient tension to prevent it from bending while the DFA-1405B1 is being lowered onto the pipe.
-If resistance is encountered, do not use force lift the DFA-1405B1 off the mast support pipe and determine the source of the blockage before proceeding. - 9.
-Rotate the DFA-1405B1 as required to establish the desired azimuthal orientation (the arrow or other marking on the chassis underside indicates the zero degree reference).
+- 1. Insert the free end of the interface cable set into the upper opening of the mast support pipe. - 2.
+Retrieve this cable set end by bringing it out through the lower opening of the mast support pipe, pulling it all the way through. - 3.
+Position the DFA-1333B1 mast mounting base (at the lower end of the mast) directly over the mast support pipe and carefully lower the DFA-1333B1 onto it.
+To prevent inadvertent pinching of (and possible damage to) the cable set, have an assistant pull the cable set from below so as to always maintain sufficient tension to prevent it from bending while the DFA-1333B1 is being lowered onto the pipe.
+If resistance is encountered, do not use force lift the DFA-1333B1 off the mast support pipe and determine the source of the blockage before proceeding. - 3.
+Rotate the DFA-1333B1 as required to establish the desired azimuthal orientation (the arrow or other marking on the chassis underside indicates the zero degree reference).
 Once the correct orientation is achieved, hand-tighten the three anti-rotation bolts at the base of the isolation mast.
 Once done, recheck the orientation and then firmly tighten the bolts with a wrench using moderate force.
 Again recheck the orientation to confirm that it is still correct.
-If the DFA-1405B1 is inadvertently rotationally misaligned during tightening, loosen the bolts and repeat this step as required.
-See Section V-E below for additional information regarding orientation. - 10.
-Secure the DFA-1405B1 with non-conductive guy lines (attached to the eye-bolts on each side of the main chassis).
+If the DFA-1333B1 is inadvertently rotationally misaligned during tightening, loosen the bolts and repeat this step as required.
+See Section V-E below for additional information regarding orientation. - 4.
+Secure the DFA-1333B1 with non-conductive guy lines (attached to the stainless-steel guy termination bracket lower holes on the main chassis sidewalls on each side of the main chassis as illustrated in Figures 6 and 7).
 We recommend that these guy lines be made of a stretch resistant material such as UV-protected Kevlar.
-When installing these guy lines, be sure that the tension on each line is the same and that they not cause the iso-mast to bend.

-- 11. If the DFA-1405B1 is to be permanently installed, we recommend that all mast mount openings (including the exit opening for the interface cable set) be sealed with an appropriate weather-resistant compound.
-To facilitate de-installation, however, we recommend that this compound be of a soft-cure removable variety (e.g., silicone sealant) rather than a hard-cure permanent type (e.g., epoxy). - 12.
-To prevent electrostatic discharge (ESD) damage, do not connect the DFA-1405B1 to the DF receiver/processor before studying and complying with the necessary system grounding and procedural precautions discussed in Section V-I.
+When installing these guy lines, be sure that the tension on each line is the same and that they not cause the iso-mast to bend. - 5.
+If the DFA-1333B1 is to be permanently installed, we recommend that all mast mount openings (including the exit opening for the interface cable set) be sealed with an appropriate weather-resistant compound.
+To facilitate de-installation, however, we recommend that this compound be of a soft-cure removable variety (e.g., silicone sealant) rather than a hard-cure permanent type (e.g., epoxy). - 6.
+To prevent electrostatic discharge (ESD) damage, do not connect the DFA-1333B1 to the DF receiver/processor before studying and complying with the necessary system grounding and procedural precautions discussed in Section V-I.